winddori2002/MANNER/README.md

 Notice that if you use windows, "tempo" and "speed" augmentation based on sox are not avaiable.
 You need to use "shift" augmentation.

-You can install requirements through git and requirements.txt.
+You can install requirements through git and requirements.txt except pytorch and torchaudio.
 ```C
 git clone https://github.com/winddori2002/MANNER.git
 cd MANNER